There is an option now on your profile page

 - Then for the first half of Series 6, we get the fun little pirate tale "The Curse of the Black Spot" wedged between the thrilling, terrifying and heart wrenching season premiere and the sad and scary "The Doctor's Wife".
 After Amy, Rory and the Doctor had their egos completely broken and their faith challenged in the second half, leading to the Doctor leaving Rory and Amy behind, we got "Closing Time", which got pretty scary, but nonetheless was far lighter hearted than the preceding episodes (and, incidentally, featured Craig from the previous year's Breather Episode).
 Although in that case, the Breather managed to finish slightly before the actual episode, with a scene at the end thrown in to remind the audience what was coming.

 - Series 7 has two, both written by Chris Chibnall.
-"Dinosaurs on a Spaceship" was a fun little romp that came after an emotional and horrifying Dalek episode.
+"Dinosaurs on a Spaceship" was a fun little romp that came after an emotional and horrifying Dalek episode and before the Deconstruction episode "A Town called Mercy".
 "The Power Of Three" was a fun and heartwarming Slice of Life episode that focused on the Ponds who get a heartbreaking send off an episode later...

 - Way back in the days of William Hartnell, a twelve-part epic called The Daleks' Masterplan was broadcast.
 Episode 7, The Feast of Steven, was a comedy piece with no Daleks in it.

 - Tom Baker's first year as the Fourth Doctor has a short two-part adventure called The Sontaran Experiment.
 While not the most silly and lighthearted of stories, its short length and fairly straightforward plotline and themes contrasted the serials immediately preceding and following it—The Ark in Space and Genesis of the Daleks, two of the bleakest, most thought-provoking serials the show had ever done.